 For technical divers and rebreather users, the Blue Marlin is a rare find.
 The boat partners with KISS Rebreathers and DiveTalk to provide instruction and access to the latest DiveTalk GO! rebreather systems.
 Nitrox is available.
 Whether you dive open circuit or closed, you are covered.

-Behind the Blue Marlin liveaboard stands Seafari, a company founded in 1992 with decades of liveaboard experience in Egypt, the Maldives, and now the Bahamas.
-That history matters.
-It means the operation runs smoothly.
-The crew knows what divers need.
-The food is good.
-The service is attentive.
-And the focus stays where it belongs: on the water.
-If you have dreamed of swimming with tiger sharks, great hammerheads, or oceanic whitetips in clear, warm Bahamian seas, this is your boat.
+The Blue Marlin liveaboard is operated by Seafari, a company founded in 1992 with deep liveaboard experience in Egypt, the Maldives and now the Bahamas.
+That experience matters.
+It means smooth operations.
+A crew that understands divers.
+Good food.
+Attentive service.
+And a focus that stays where it belongs - on the water.
+Their goal is clear: to establish the Blue Marlin as the leading liveaboard in the Bahamas.
+A modern, purpose-built vessel.
+Professional operations.
+Strong safety standards.
+And the Seafari approach to service.
+If you have dreamed of diving with tiger sharks, great hammerheads or oceanic whitetips in clear, warm Bahamian seas, this is your boat.
 The Blue Marlin is ready.
 So should you be.

 Grand Bahama (6 Days / 5 Nights - 17 Dives)